Pitch-pot

-It was a popular game among the Han Chinese from the Spring and Autumn Period to the end of the Qing dynasty, and was also played in Korea, Japan and Vietnam.
-In the early days, it was an afterthought in the banquets of the upper classes, but later it was played in all walks of life.
+The game had originated by the Spring and Autumn and Warring States periods of China, probably invented by archers or soldiers as a pastime during idle periods.
+The game began as a game of skill or a drinking game at parties, but by the time it was described in a chapter of the Chinese Classic Book of Rites, it had acquired Confucian moral overtones.
+Initially popular among elites, it spread to other classes and remained popular in China until the end of the Qing dynasty.
+During this time it also spread to Korea, Japan and Vietnam.

 Rules

 In the Book of Rites, it is written that "a pitcher is a ritual for the host to discuss his talents with his guests over a swallowed drink.
 The book also records the rules and methods of throwing bottles in the pre-Qin period.
 The rules and rituals of the game were elaborate, with the hosts and guests having to give way three times before the game could be played.
 The guests, including the attendants, are bound by the rules of etiquette.